awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 ## Rotating Access Keys<a name="Using_RotateAccessKey"></a>

-As a security best practice, we recommend that you, an administrator, regularly rotate \(change\) the access keys for IAM users in your account\.
-If your users have the necessary permissions, they can rotate their own access keys\.
-For information about how to give your users permissions to rotate their own access keys, see [Allow Users to Manage Their Own Passwords, Access Keys, and SSH Keys](id_credentials_delegate-permissions_examples.md#creds-policies-credentials)\.
+As a security best practice, we recommend that you regularly rotate \(change\) IAM user access keys\.
+If your administrator granted you the necessary permissions, you can rotate your own access keys\.

+Administrators, for details about granting your users permissions to rotate their own access keys, see [Allow Users to Manage Their Own Passwords, Access Keys, and SSH Keys](id_credentials_delegate-permissions_examples.md#creds-policies-credentials)\.
 You can also apply a password policy to your account to require that all of your IAM users periodically rotate their passwords\.
 You can choose how often they must do so\.
 For more information, see [Setting an Account Password Policy for IAM Users](id_credentials_passwords_account-policy.md)\.

 **Important**
+As a best practice, do not use your AWS account root user\.
 If you use the AWS account root user credentials, we recommend that you also regularly rotate them\.
 The account password policy does not apply to the root user credentials\.
 IAM users cannot manage credentials for the AWS account root user, so you must use the root user credentials \(not a user's\) to change the root user credentials\.
 Note that we recommend against using the root user for everyday work in AWS\.

 **Topics**
 + [Rotating Access Keys \(Console\)](#rotating_access_keys_console)